Everyone is invited to attend FREE training on event greening, sponsored by the South Africa National Convention Bureau.

 14:25 – Understanding the Waste Hierarchy

-Presented by Gavin Heron from Earth Probiotics (JHB & DBN)
+Presented by Gavin Heron from Earth Probiotic (JHB & DBN)

 Presented by Berenice Westmore from Postwink (CPT)